addisonp-farmersi/computer-config/README.md

 ln -s $PWD/scripts/postreceive_hook.sh .git/hooks/post-receive
 ```

+VPN with a MAC
+1. remove all proxy information and uncheck the `Use Passive FTP Mode (PASV)`
+2. remove all DNS Search Domains

 Ask Dirk:

 2. when silver is pushed to the remote repository, what is the trigger to sf push to the development environments